JulienDamers/Terraformate/README.md

 ## Disclaimer
 This script isn't compatible with snaps, because I don't use it.
 Don't expect to see this feature in the upcoming versions!

+Be carefull, I usually work on KDE environment so I have added specific softwares or widgets to my software list that may install a lot of unnecessary dependencies in a gnome environment (like XFCE, Mate, Cinnamon, Budgie, Gnome, LXDE,...).
+Suppress-them if you are concerned.

 This script has been tested on:
 * KDE neon 5.12
+* Linux Mint 18.3 Sylvia